-No page limit
+No page limit 10 points

-The budget narrative should clearly detail the proposed budget for the project year.
+The project's budget should detail every year of the project in a separate itemized budget for each year.
 It should demonstrate the extent to which the budget is reasonable, cost-effective, and integrates other sources of funding.
-All costs described in the project narrative should appear in the budget narrative and must have a corresponding entry in the itemized budget for that year.
+All costs described in the project narrative will appear in the budget narrative and must have a corresponding entry in the itemized budget for that year.

 Begin the budget with a narrative, justifying any line item expenses that are not obvious from the project narrative.
 Explain how line item costs were estimated, if the rationale is not obvious.
 Show how the budget is cost effective.

-Show how the expenses were calculated for each line item.
-Reviewers will use this information to determine if the budget is reasonable and cost-effective.
-Group line items according to the following categories: Salaries & Wages, Fringe Benefits, Contract Services, Supplies & Materials, Other Charges, Equipment, and Transfers.
+Immediately following the justification, include a line-item description using the format in the example below.
+Group line items according to the following categories: Salaries & Wages, Contracted Services, Supplies & Materials, Other Charges, Equipment, and Transfers.
 Total each category.

 Each line must be detailed and specific.
 General expenses should be broken down into specific line items.
 For example, "meeting expenses" can be broken down into room rental, photocopying and refreshments.
 There is no page limit for the budget, so be as detailed as possible.